dankinder/walker/FAQ.md

 Deletes in Cassandra cause two separate problems:
-- The larger problem: if you frequently issue queries with criteria that would select deleted data (if it hand't yet been deleted), then your queries will slow way down as they select more and more tombstones
+- The larger problem: if you frequently issue queries with criteria that would select deleted data (if it hadn't yet been deleted), then your queries will slow way down as they select more and more tombstones
 - The lesser problem: for a transient data set, the volume of data will be larger than is immediately obvious